Bansko, Bulgaria: Not the Trip We’d Hoped For

 Why I Won’t Ski Bansko Again

-When I was researching ski resorts, I was looking for an affordable place where you don’t need a car.
+When researching ski resorts, we looked for an affordable place where we wouldn’t need a car.
 Bansko was one of those places.

-Unfortunately, there was so much I didn’t know about skiing there.
+Unfortunately, there was so much we didn’t know about skiing there.
 Check out our post “The Pros and Cons of Skiing in Bansko, Bulgaria” to learn more.

 Moving On

-Our trip to Bansko did not turn out as we anticipated, but even so, we left with many warm memories.
+Our trip to Bansko did not turn out as anticipated.
+Even so, we left with many warm memories.
 As we often find, it is the people we meet as we travel that have the greatest impact on us.
 Hopefully, the feeling is mutual.

 Trip Details